 Before traveling to Rarotonga I imagined gorgeous beachside restaurants attached to 5-star hotels with views out to the stunning sunset and prices to match.
 Though, I was pleased to find there was something for every budget.
 There is actually a wide variety of places to eat in Rarotonga, perfect for any budget.

 Make sure to check out my post on Where To Eat In Rarotonga for exact locations!

-Dotted along the coast you will find delicious food trucks serving up a fast meals.
+Dotted along the coast you will find delicious food trucks serving up fast meals.
 This is the perfect option if you are craving a burger and trust me, there are some amazing options.
-Eating at food trucks are the perfect way to save money if you are on a budget.
+Eating at food trucks is the perfect way to save money if you are on a budget.
 Plan to spend approximately $10.00 for a basic burger and soda.
 The burger pictured below costs $15.00 from Palace Takeaways.

 Now if you are willing to splash out on a meal or two you will find plenty of restaurants happy to serve you.
-From the fancy restaurants attached to 5 star hotels, to the beach side bar style eateries with ocean views.
-Prices here vary widely, but expect to spend at least $20.00 on a main.
+From the fancy restaurants attached to 5-star hotels to the beach side bar style eateries with ocean views.
+Prices here vary widely but expect to spend at least $20.00 on a main.
 Also if you are craving a good pizza I cannot recommend Trader Jacks enough.

 Markets In Rarotonga

-Te Punga Nui Market
+Te Punanga Nui Market

 The Te Punanga Nui Market is best to visit every Saturday morning between 8am and 2pm this is the place where you will find all the tourists and locals alike.
 Serving up perfect breakfast meals such as waffles and smoothies to the lunchtime favorites of burgers and fried chicken.
 There’s something for everyone here, whether you are on a bit of a health kick, or if you are craving some greasy goodness.